-Graduates from Construction disciplines (construction management, quantity surveying and building surveying) are currently in demand at home and abroad.
-The education of construction and building professionals at universities is unique as the curricula straddle diverse areas such as building technology, design, law, management and finance.
-Graduates are ideally placed to exploit opportunities abroad and at home but the boom/bust nature of the industry has led to a hand-to-mouth existence for many Australian universities, especially in regards to the recent global financial crisis.
-The educational landscape for Construction programs has changed significantly due to a number of factors including changes in Government funding, the integration of ICT initiatives and the provision of onsite training packages (Hager, Crowley et al. 2001).
+Graduates from construction disciplines (construction management, quantity surveying and building surveying) are currently in demand in Australia.
+The education of construction professionals at universities is unique as the curricula straddle diverse areas such as building technology, design, law, management and finance.
+Graduates are ideally placed to exploit opportunities abroad and at home but the boom/bust nature of the industry has led to a hand-to-mouth existence for many Australian universities, especially as a result of the recent global financial crisis.
+The educational landscape for construction programs has changed significantly due to a number of factors, including changes in Government funding, the integration of ICT initiatives and the provision of on-site training packages (Hager, Crowley et al. 2001).

-An Australian Learning and Teaching Council (ALTC) grant has provided an opportunity to study Construction education in Australia and this paper discusses our findings and outlines some recommendations from this report.
-Initially, broad issues within Construction disciplines were studied and mapped through an online survey administered to full-time academic staff.
-An in-depth analysis was then conducted using qualitative research methods.
-Concurrently quantitative data were elicited from universities' records and websites as well as from the Department of Education, Employment and Workplace Relations (DEEWR).
-The project aimed to develop an understanding of key curriculum, teaching and instructional challenges and opportunities facing the Construction disciplines in Australia.
-It's intention is to underpin future targeted projects and allow for the development of benchmarking strategies to align Australian and international 'best practice'.
-This paper outlines the aims of our study and the methodological processes it employed.
-It then goes on to discuss broad trends observed from relevant DEEWR data.
-Issues emerging from the data and related literature are identified and then 'change' recommendations are made.
+An Australian Learning and Teaching Council (ALTC) grant has provided an opportunity to study construction education in Australia.
+We were awarded a discipline-based initiative grant in 2007 and this paper discusses our findings and outlines some of the recommendations of our final report (Williams, Sher, Simmons, Dosen and Pitt, 2009).
+Initially we investigated broad issues within construction disciplines and then conducted an online survey of full-time construction academics.
+The survey asked open-ended questions and responses were analysed using qualitative analysis software.
+Concurrently quantitative data were sourced from universities' records and websites as well as from the Department of Education, Employment and Workplace Relations (DEEWR).

+Our aim was to develop an understanding of key curriculum, teaching and instructional challenges and opportunities facing the construction disciplines in Australia.
+The outcomes of our project will prime and underpin future targeted projects and allow for the development of benchmarking strategies to align Australian and international 'best practice'.
+This paper outlines the aims of our study and the methodological processes we used.
+It then discusses the trends we observed from relevant DEEWR data.
+Issues emerging from the data and related literature are identified and 'change' recommendations are made.